Lochtegate: Investigation and conflicting accounts of the incident

 Lochte returned to the United States on August 15.
 On August 17, police went to the Olympic Village to secure Lochte and Feigen's passports "in order to secure further testimony from the athletes."
 On August 18, Lochte's attorney Jeff Ostrow said Lochte "sat for a victim interview with the Brazilian Tourist Police, USOC Security, State Department, FBI, and anyone else that the Brazilian authorities requested to be present."

 On the evening of August 17, Conger and Bentz were removed from a flight while attempting to leave the country and their passports were seized in order to compel testimony about the incident.
 A judge in Brazil also issued a search and seizure warrant for Lochte and Feigen; Feigen subsequently contacted the authorities, and said he would make a public statement when the matter was settled.
 Civil Police of Rio de Janeiro concluded that the athletes were not robbed, but instead had been involved in an incident at a gas station in Barra da Tijuca, west of the city.
 According to statements by the owner on August 18, they broke a soap dispenser in the bathroom, damaged a door, tore down a sign and urinated around the premises.
 This investigation found that the swimmers stopped at a gas station near Casa França, where security guards detained the swimmers for vandalism perpetrated in a bathroom while intoxicated.
 Rio's police chief Fernando Veloso stated that the swimmers handed over 100 reals ($31) and $20 in U.S. currency as compensation for objects damaged in the bathroom, such as a soap holder, a mirror, and a "Please Do Not Enter" sign.

 According to anonymous police sources, Conger and Bentz at first told the police Lochte's story was fabricated.
 The Associated Press reported that Conger and Bentz "refuted Lochte’s claim that the group was held up by armed assailants".
-Gunnar Bentz stated that two guns were drawn, while Fernando Deluz, who helped translate conversations between the swimmers and armed security guards at the gas station, stated a gun was involved in the incident, but was not pointed at the swimmers.
+Bentz stated that two guns were drawn, while Deluz, who helped translate conversations between the swimmers and armed security guards at the gas station, stated a gun was involved in the incident, but was not pointed at the swimmers.
 On the morning of August 18, upon his return to America, Feigen reiterated in an interview that "We were robbed at gunpoint."
 That same day, police recommended Lochte face charges for falsely reporting a crime.
 On August 19, Lochte hired public relations consultant Matthew Hiltzik and posted an apology on Instagram for his behavior.